-Water resistance is not only affected by the smoothness of the swimmer’s body surface, but also by his or her shape, size and speed: A pointy vessel results in less resistance than a rounded one.
+Water resistance is not only affected by the smoothness of the swimmer’s body surface, but also by his or her shape, size and speed; a pointy vessel results in less resistance than a rounded one.
 This is easy to imagine if we consider the design of competition kayaks.

 A large swimmer disturbs more water molecules than a small swimmer.
-The body surface is thus the determining factor here, where slim swimmers create less resistance than swimmers with more body fat.
-At the same time, in spite of creating more resistance, tall swimmers are better suited for swimming fast based on the fact that they are able to create more forward-driving force.
+The body surface is the determining factor here—slim swimmers create less resistance than swimmers with more body fat.
+At the same time, tall swimmers (despite creating more resistance) are better suited for swimming fast because they’re able to create more forward-driving force.

-Forward-Driving Force – Resistance = Speed
+Forward-Driving Force Minus Resistance = Speed

+In the forward crawl stroke, the swimmer must use their arm and hand as a paddle, pushing water backward to go forward.
 It’s easy to understand that the speed of swimming increases if the arm stroke frequency increases, given that each arm stroke retains the same length.

 Stroke Length × Stroke Frequency = Speed